Let Me Dream it Truth (1)

 “That’s all you’re getting, Radcliffe.
 Show time.”

 The Medusa!
 Don’t look!
 Joe scribbled the words on a legal pad and turned it to her.
 She barely had time to read it before he jumped up in objection.
-They were worn out with objecting.
+They were worn out from objecting.

 “Damn!” he said, the minute the courtroom cleared for lunch.
-They sat, stunned, still in their seats.
-“I thought she would be an improvement over her partner.
-I should have known she was snake to his scorpion.
+Stunned, still in their seats, they both dropped their heads to their hands.
+“I thought she'd be an improvement over her partner," Joe muttered.
+"I should have known she was snake to his scorpion.
 We’re quite possibly royally, completely and fundamentally screwed, Radcliffe.”

 “We can’t lose, can we?”
-Catherine wailed in a whisper.
+Catherine whisper-wailed.

 “I don’t know.
 This woman is something else.”
 Joe raked his fingers through his hair and rubbed his face, hard.

 “Are you hungry?”
-Catherine asked.

 “Want to try to get in at Civic Deli?
 I could manage a salad, I guess.”

-They trudged up Centre Street to Worth in a morose herd of hundreds and luck granted them a window seat.
+They trudged up Centre Street to Worth in a morose herd of lawyers.
+Sheer luck granted them a window seat.
 Joe hurried her to it with smooth pressure on her elbow.
-“It’s gotta be a sign, Cathy.
-A table.
-At the D. A. Deli at lunchtime.
-You sit, I’ll order.
-Don’t let anybody take my chair.”

-“If this guy walks ...”
-Catherine said.
+“If this guy walks ...” she said.
 “He’s dangerous.”

 “So ... what?”